 18. Click Next.

-The Apply Filters screen is shown in the following figure.
+The Apply Filters screen is displayed as shown in the following figure:

-19. Apply filters to the copybooks as required.
+19. Apply filters to the copybooks if required.

-The following table lists the avaiable filters:
+The following COBOL filters are available:

 Filter Description COMP_6 switch The MicroFocus COMP-6 compiler directive.
 Specify either COMP-6'1' to treat COMP-6 as a COMP data type or COMP-6'2' to treat COMP-6 as a COMP-3 data type.
 Compiler source The compiler vendor.
 Storage mode The MicroFocus Integer Storage Mode.
 Specify either NOIBMCOMP for byte storage mode or IBMCOMP is for word storage mode.
 Ignore after column 72 Ignores columns 73 to 80 in the COBOL copybook.
 IgnoreFirst6 Ignores the first six columns in the COBOL copybook.
-Replace hyphens (-) in record and field names with underscores () Replaces all hyphens in either the record or field names in the metadata generated from the COBOL with underscore characters.
-Prefix nested columns Prefix all nested columns with the previous level heading.
-Case sensitive Specifies whether to be sensitive to the search string case.